crownz/kayak-coding-in-the-dark/README.md

 ## Instructions
 * Go to http://collabedit.com.
 * Select 'Create a new document' and select 'HTML' as a programming language.
-* Use given code as a starting point for your challange.
+* Use given code as a starting point for your challenge.
-* When time is up, send your collabedit url to the challange host.
+* When time is up, send your collabedit url to the challenge host.

 ## Starting code